Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

-NEW YORK (AP) — President Donald Trump attended the New York Yankees game on Thursday night, drawing a mixed reaction from a raucous crowd while marking the 24th anniversary of the Sept.
+NEW YORK (AP) — President Donald Trump attended the New York Yankees 9-3 victory over the Detroit Tigers on Thursday night, drawing a mixed reaction from a raucous crowd while marking the 24th anniversary of the Sept.
 11 attacks.

-When Yankees slugger Aaron Judge hit a homer in the bottom of the first, Trump stood and applauded, as did members of an entourage that included Attorney General Pam Bondi and Lee Zeldin, a former New York congressman who is now head of the Environmental Protection Agency.
+When Judge hit a home run in the bottom of the first, Trump stood and applauded, as did members of an entourage that included Attorney General Pam Bondi and Lee Zeldin, a former New York congressman who is now head of the Environmental Protection Agency.

 In the second inning, Trump's attendance was announced and he was shown on the big screen for an extended period while “Hail to the Chief” played.
-He smiled and pumped his fist repeatedly.
-Boos were heard at first, but many in the crowd cheered.
+He smiled and pumped his fist.
+Boos were heard at first, but many in the crowd eventually cheered.

 A presidential visit always prompts extra security at sporting events, but things were heightened after conservative activist and close Trump ally Charlie Kirk was assassinated in Utah on Wednesday.
 When Trump attended the Sept.
 11 observance ceremony at the Pentagon earlier Thursday, authorities moved the ceremony inside as an added precaution.